 PowerPoint is the preferred method for presentations.
 Carefully proof your slides for readability, color, etc. Perhaps ask a colleague or your advisor to review the slides.
-You must arrive at the seminar room well before the start time to ensure that everything is in working order.
+It is imperative that you arrive at the seminar room (or join by Zoom) well in advance of the start time to make sure that everything is in working order.